turkishdelightmu/obs-github/content/Full Stack Developer/Basic HTML/HTML Fundamentals/What are Div Elements and When Should You Use Them?.md

+---
-# What are Div Elements and When Should You Use Them?
+title: What are Div Elements and When Should You Use Them?
+draft: false
+tags:
+  - html
+---
+## Summary

 1. **Introduction to the `<div>` element:**
    - A `<div>` is a versatile entity that can be anything you want it to be.